 Primary page content

-Department-managed mechanisms to support researcher development include:
+Department-managed mechanisms to support researcher development vary, but usually include:

-- Dedicated research leave (often, but not always, on a one-term-in-seven policy)
+- Dedicated research leave

 - Research seminar programmes, networking and knowledge exchange opportunities through research hubs, centres and units